 Understanding how to deliver memorable and enjoyable experiences through ads may be key for marketers and service providers, especially as ad-supported streaming models expand and look to retain consumers.
 The challenge remains: How can ads go from a dreaded disruption to a more valuable, immersive streaming experience?

-Customize ad experiences: Memorable ads are valuable, but focusing on more targeted ads could be key.
-Contextualizing ads and making them relevant to the content the consumer is watching, listening to, or playing is the next step in customization.
-Further personalizing ads based on consumers’ interests could help dial up ad recall and enable marketers to get even more value from their campaigns on streaming platforms.12
+Customise ad experiences: Memorable ads are valuable, but focussing on more targeted ads could be key.
+Contextualising ads and making them relevant to the content the consumer is watching, listening to, or playing is the next step in customisation.
+Further personalising ads based on consumers’ interests could help dial up ad recall and enable marketers to get even more value from their campaigns on streaming platforms.12

-Create new ad formats: New and innovative ad formats that are designed for streamers or for specific platforms could be powerful tools for minimizing streaming breaks, cutting through the ad clutter, and driving consumer engagement.13 The production of more non-intrusive and immersive ad experiences could be key to digital ad strategies.
+Create new ad formats: New and innovative ad formats that are designed for streamers or for specific platforms could be powerful tools for minimising streaming breaks, cutting through the ad clutter and driving consumer engagement.13 The production of more non-intrusive and immersive ad experiences could be key to digital ad strategies.

 Deloitte’s Technology, Media & Telecommunications (TMT) industry practice brings together one of the world’s largest group of specialists respected for helping shape many of the world’s most recognised TMT brands—and helping those brands thrive in a digital world.